allegro/blog/_posts/2024-04-23-INP-new-core-web-vitals.md

 ### 6. Web Workers

 If some very long operations are hard to optimize you can use Web Workers which can run your JavaScript code in a dedicated thread.
 It allows you to not block the main thread during, for example, complicated calculations.
-However there are some limitations to this solution.
+However, there are some limitations to this solution.
 The code executed in the worker has its own global context (it does not have access to the window object).
 In addition, it is not possible to perform direct operations on the DOM.

 You can find more information here: https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers

-## INP in Allegro - few examples
+## INP in Allegro — few examples

-### 1. Slow interactions - long tasks
+### 1. Slow interactions — long tasks

 At Allegro, we have taken many actions and attempts to improve the INP score. **By far the most effective were attempts to diagnose long interactions based on RUM data and optimize them**.
 This is very important because one long interaction can spoil the INP results of the